JPRRamalho/Financial_Literacy_Opportunity_Cost/README.md

 <p align="justify">In these files, you will find some data wrangling, transformation, simple computation and visualization using R.

 Data Sources: [Bank of Portugal](https://bpstat.bportugal.pt/conteudos/quadros/655) and [YCharts](https://ycharts.com/indices/%5EMSWNTRL).
-The short paper will be available soon. </p>
+You can read this short analysis on this repository's GitHub page. </p>

 ### Running Instructions:
 <p align="justify">You can either run the R Scripts or R Markdown files directly from your CLI using the following commands:</p>